-On October 29, 1929, a decade of progress came to an end with a massive financial crash.
-With the fall of the New York Stock Exchange came a number of destructive ramifications—from bank closures to soaring unemployment rates—which all paved the way for the 10-year Great Depression.
+On October 29, 1929, a decade of glamor, glitter, and progress came to a sudden end with a massive financial crash.
+With Black Tuesday's fall of the New York Stock Exchange came a number of destructive ramifications—from bank closures to soaring unemployment rates—which all paved the way for the decade-long Great Depression.

 It was the perfect environment for a credit boom—and, eventually, a shocking amount of debt—which also allowed overconfident consumers to buy stocks “on margin” (paying for a just small percentage of the value).
 Combined with overproduction, a flawed banking system, and a failing agricultural sector, a catastrophe like Black Tuesday was practically inevitable.